News & Releases

 Haleakalā protest sets precedent for Mauna Kea

-The Hawaiʻi Supreme Court’s 2013 decision to allow the BLNR’s permit for Haleakalā telescope construction was later reversed, establishing that the BLNR must hold a contested case hearing before issuing permits in conservation districts — a ruling that became the legal precedent used to challenge the Thirty Meter Telescope on Mauna Kea.
+The Hawaiʻi Supreme Court’s 2013 decision to allow the BLNR’s permit for Haleakalā telescope construction was later reversed, establishing key legal precedents.